-This fast, flavorful authentic Healthy Low Fat Fried Rice, is low fat and as easy on the eye as it is on the tongue.
+This fast, flavorful authentic, Healthy Low Fat Fried Rice is as low fat and as easy on the eye as on the tongue.
 Simple and tasty!

 The Easiest Low-Fat Healthy Fried Rice You Will Ever Serve Up